 Potential for workplace insecurity

 One disadvantage of business process automation is that it may create a sense of uncertainty in those who work for your organization.
 Employees who are worried about their jobs as a consequence, may start looking for employment elsewhere.
-In addition, a nervous employee can’t help your business reach its long-term goals and objectives.
+In addition, a nervous employee can’t help your business reach its long-term goals and objectives, so reassurance is key here.

 When it comes to BPA, both modern technology and human labor should be utilized to the fullest extent possible.
-On the other hand, many well-intentioned organizations are quick to install the latest-and-greatest technologies yet still fail to adapt to shifting technology and trends.
+On the other hand, many well-intentioned organizations are quick to install the latest and greatest technologies yet still fail to adapt to shifting technology and trends.
 Why?
-Because they are adding to an already-complicated tech stack without first determining how the platform will help them meet their long-term strategic objectives and where it would be most logical to deploy.
+Because they’re adding to an already-complicated tech stack without first determining how the platform will help them meet their long-term strategic objectives.
 Therefore, the intent and design of the technology is wasted.

 Despite some who believe that people will be phased out in favor of robots, there will still be a need for human employees.
+Over the past couple of years, we’ve seen AI advance tremendously, but a robot can never replace a human being.
 Operation management necessitates human interaction.
-Consequently, rather than being replaced by machines in the future, humans will work with them.
+This is why instead of being replaced by machines, humans will have to coexist with them, using them as a resource rather than a competitor.

 Incorporating BPA into your workflows can increase output and efficiency while decreasing the danger of accidents, human error, and potential litigation.
 When is the perfect time to automate?
 Right now.